Moving is probably one of Americans' most dreaded tasks, but the vast majority of people will relocate at least a few times during their lifetime.

 If you spot any of these, the best thing to do is stay away and look for other alternatives.
 Oftentimes, dishonest movers will demand more money before they agree to deliver or unload your belongings.

 Request a binding estimate

-There are two types of estimates: non-binding and binding.
+There are two types of estimates that legitimate movers will offer: non-binding and binding.
 Moving companies offer one or the other, based on how much your items weigh and how many movers and vehicles are needed to relocate your belongings.
 The difference is that, with a non-binding estimate, you may end up paying more if your items weigh more than was originally estimated.